jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 > "LXDE is an energy saving and extremely fast and performing desktop solution.
 It works well with computers on the low end of the performance spectrum such as new generation netbooks and other small mobile computers...It can be built on top of various Linux distributions such as Ubuntu, Debian or Fedora" [^39]

 LXDE is the desktop environment of the Lubuntu distro which is a combination of LXDE and Ubuntu but is not limited to Ubuntu.
 This desktop environment is even more spartan than Xfce but is still very usable.
 LXDE's focus is on making pretty much any laptop or PC made in the last decade still usable for modern Linux.
 Recently the lead developer Hong Jen Yee also had disagreements with the direction GTK+ 3 was taking and has made a parallel design port called LXQT.
 LXQT involved LXDE porting their desktop applications to Qt and merging with a defunct project called Razor-Qt to produce LXQT.
-LXQT and LXDE will remain in parallel development for the foreseeable future according to Hong Jen Yee.
+LXQT and LXDE will remain in parallel development for the foreseeable future according to Hong Jen Yee but LXQT being where new developement--being QT based and actively developed.

 ### Enlightenment